Zombie-Lending in the United States -- Prevalence versus Relevance: ``Zombies'' -- Non-Viable Firms

 \subsection{A Narrower Definition}

-\cite{banerjee2018rise} extend the previous (broader) zombie-definition ($Z^{BROAD}_t$) by accounting for a firm's growth potential.
+\cite{banerjee2018rise} therefore extend the previous (broader) zombie-definition ($Z^{BROAD}_t$) by accounting for a firm's growth potential.
 Recall that our prevailing definition of firm $i$ being a zombie is based on two requirements: (I) a firm's ICR over the past three years has not fallen below 1 and (II) the firm is at least 10 years of age. \cite{banerjee2018rise} augment this definition by requiring that (III) a firm's \textit{Tobin's Q} in a given year $t$ ranges below the industry-median.\footnote{We define an industry via two-digit NAICS codes.} Let us define the set of companies, meeting all three requirements in a given year $t$, as $Z^{NAR.X}$.

 Nonetheless, this more conservative definition does not come without costs, and if adopted without further considerations, introduces non-negligible distortions.
 The first issue arising from $Z^{NAR.X}$ is a potential decline in the total number of companies.
-This stems from the sparsity of \textit{Tobin's Q}, which shrinks the set of companies being eligible for classification.
+This stems from the sparsity of reported \textit{Tobin's Q}, which shrinks the set of companies being eligible for classification.
 This reduced set of observations also alters the characteristics of zombies and non-zombies.
 Table \ref{tab:SumStat_Compustat_ZvsZ2} compares company fundamentals for the two zombie-definitions $Z^{BROAD}$ and $Z^{NAR.X}$.
-Under the narrow definition, zombies are on average more productive, larger, less indebted, and more profitable than zombies under the broader measure.
+Under the narrow definition, the median zombie is more productive, larger, less indebted, and more profitable than zombies under the broader measure.